-Schools must use the funding to make additional and sustainable improvementsto the quality of Physical Education, School Sport and Physical Activity (PESSPA) they offer.
+Schools funding to make additional sustainable improvements must use the and Physical Education, School Sport and Physical Activity (PESSPA) to the quality of they offer.
 This means that you should use the Primary PE and sport premium to:

-- Develop or add to the PESSPA activities that your school already offer - Build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years - The Primary PE and sport premium should not be used to fund capital spend projects; the school's budget should fund these.
+- Develop or add to the PESSPA activities that your school already offer • - Build capacity and capability within the school to ensure that improvements made now will benefit • pupils joining the school in future years - The Primary PE and sport premium should not be used to fund capital spend projects; the school's • budget should fund these.

-Pleasevisitgov.ukfortherevisedDfEguidanceincludingthe5keyindicatorsacrosswhichschoolsshoulddemonstrate an improvement.
-This document will help you to review your provision and to report your spend.
-DfE encourages schools to use this template as an effective way of meeting the reporting requirements of the Primary PE and sport premium.
+Please visit gov.uk for the revised DfE guidance including the5keyindicatorsacrosswhichschoolsshoulddemonstrate an improvement.
+This document will helpyoutoreviewyourprovisionandtoreportyourspend.
+DfEencouragesschools to use this template as an effective way of meeting the reporting requirements of the Primary PE and Sport Premium.